Personify-AI/rag_short_intro/README.md

 ### 3. Get a Pinecone Account and API Key

+We will use Pinecone as our Vector DB.

 Go to https://www.pinecone.io, set up a free account and get an API key.
 This will either be an option on set-up or go to **API KEYS** menu item on the left hand nav.